-

 Prior knowledge

-Undergraduate level biology and calculus recommended but not required.
+Undergraduate-level coursework in general biology and calculus are recommended but not required.

 1